-The following conditions apply to all claims under this section.
+The following conditions apply to all claims under this section

-- You can't claim for the same unexpected event more than once - The unexpected event must directly affect you or a relevant person - From any claim we pay you, we subtract all refunds (including taxes) and credits you can receive from third parties - You must either send us proof of any refunds or credits you get, or prove you can't get refunds or credits
+- · You can't claim for the same unexpected event more than once; - The unexpected event must directly affect you or a relevant person - From any claim we pay you, we subtract all refunds (including taxes) and credit you can receive from third parties; and - You must either send us proof of any refunds or credits you get, or prove you can't get refunds or credits.

-For claims involving a relevant person, the following conditions also apply.
+For claims involving a relevant person, the following conditions also apply:

-- In claims that have arisen because of an unexpected event involving a relevant person's circumstances, we only cover the following unexpected events. - The relevant person dying - The relevant person being admitted to a public or private hospital for inpatient care as part of non-elective treatment - A doctor recommending the relevant person be admitted to a public or private hospital for inpatient care as part of non-elective treatment - The relevant person being admitted to end-stage palliative care - A doctor recommending the relevant person be admitted to end-stage palliative care - The relevant person being diagnosed with a terminal condition - The relevant person being diagnosed with a condition that needs radiotherapy or chemotherapy - The relevant person must also not have lived in an aged care facility, or needed similar home care assistance, before the date your insurance starts
+- in claims that are because of a relevant person's circumstances, we only cover the following unexpected events: - the relevant person dying; - the relevant person being admitted to a public or private hospital, or hospital wing of a rest home, for inpatient care as part of non-elective treatment; - a doctor recommending the relevant person be admitted to a public or private hospital, or hospital wing of a rest home, for inpatient care as part of non-elective treatment; - the relevant person being admitted to end-stage palliative care; - a doctor recommending the relevant person be admitted to end-stage palliative care; - the relevant person being diagnosed with a terminal condition; and/or - the relevant person being diagnosed with a condition that needs radiotherapy or chemotherapy. - The relevant person must not have lived in a rest home, or needed similar home care assistance, before the date your insurance started.
 D.1.4 Other losses we won't cover if you need to change your plans before you leave